NathanMRX2404/Master-s-Dissertation---Biomedical-Sciences/README.md

 ## Mass calibration pipeline
 All Python an Jupyter Notebook files written for the construction of the mass calibration module can also be found in the "scripts" folder.

 The backbonde of the calibration pipeline itself was based on the 'Mass Spectrometry Workflow' Nextflow tool from GitHub user jvdnheme (https://github.ugent.be/jvdnheme/automatic_annotation).
 Extra modules including functionality to convert .xz into .raw files and to calibrate mzML files (LR and RF) were incorporated.
-The Nextflow script can be found in the "CalibScript.nf" file.
+The actual Nextflow script ("CalibScript.nf"), as well as a corresponding Nextflow script configuration file ("nextflow.config") (updated) and a parameter configuration file ("params.config") (updated) can be found in the "CalibrationModule" folder

-## Pipeline Requirements and Installation
-...
 ## Pipeline Schematic Representation
 ![pipeline](https://github.com/NathanMRX2404/Thesis_BiomedicalSciences_MarckxNathan/assets/119006891/7553eb76-0b04-4767-bf4f-028d807a217d)